devopsadk/gitcommands/GIT commands complete guide.md

 git branch branchname -- to create branch

+git branch -v ---------- This will show all the branch and the current branch your in

 git checkout branchname

 git checkout -b branchname # create and switch to new branch